Who we are and how we want to be

 How culture works in everyday situations

 The Code of Code of Cooperation and Volkswagen Group Essentials serve as guiding principles to ensure that corporate culture is consistently put into practice during everyday work at Audi.
 These principles describe how the brands in the Volkswagen Group intend to work together, and they serve as the foundation that connects all 600,000 employees.
-At the same time, this also constitutes a pledge to customers, shareholders and business partners.
+At the same time, this also constitutes a pledge to customers and business partners.
 The focus is on the attributes “genuine,” “straightforward,” “open-minded,” “as equals,” “united” and “trust.”

 Audi has considered its own leadership behavior in depth since 2013, and drew up the Audi leadership principles with the involvement of managers, employees and the Works Council.
 These were gradually implemented in the HR tools.
 Participants have studied the ten principles in depth in a series of workshops.
 After anchoring the new leadership principles in all divisions and at the international sites in 2016, Audi has established an organizational unit for Leadership and Collaborative Culture since 2017.
 Employees should rely on these principles for guidance.